Sneed-Group/harmonychat-api-whitepaperish/README.md

 ### Messages post

-* /msgs/post?id=channelOrFriendshipID&uname="sans"&passwd="sha256DecodedPassword"&postIsCall=false&post="Hello world!" - Posts as sans the message "Hello, world!", verifies by checking the global "let" variable "currentPassword" in the serverside code.
+* /msgs/post?id=channelOrFriendshipID&uname="sans"&passwd="usersPassword"&postIsCall=false&post="Hello world!" - Posts as sans the message "Hello, world!", verifies by checking the global "let" variable "currentPassword" in the serverside code.
-* /msgs/post?id=channelOrFriendshipID&uname="sans"&passwd="sha256DecodedPassword"&postIsCall=true - Posts a Jitsi call to the channel ID.
+* /msgs/post?id=channelOrFriendshipID&uname="sans"&passwd="usersPassword"&postIsCall=true - Posts a Jitsi call to the channel ID.
 Uses "https://meet.jit.si" instance followed by a random 6 word menomic, seperated by "-" symbols.
 Example output: "https://meet.jit.si/doge-lord-node-sparky-elon-rocket"

 ### Server and person details

-* /common-details/get?detailType="friendsOrChannels"&unameOrServerID="tux"&passwd="sha256DecodedPassword" - Get list of channels for server or friends.
+* /common-details/get?detailType="friendsOrChannels"&unameOrServerID="tux"&passwd="usersPassword" - Get list of channels for server or friends.
 Passwd is not needed for the case of listing server channels, as demonstrated here, but *is* needed for listing a persons friends with friendship IDs next to them (Example `tux - ${randomizedFriendshipID}`).
-* /common-details/create?detailType="friendsOrChannels"&serverIdOrUname="tux"&selfPasswd="sha256DecodedPassword"&friendUsernameOrChannelName="penny" - creates a random friendship/channel ID (friendship and channel IDs are interchangeable in the API), freindship/channel same for the friend username and self username if "friendUsernameOrChannelName" is a person's username. if it's actually a channel name, add the channel named with the nammed passed through "friendUsernameOrChannelName" to the server "serverIdOrUname" but only if it's a valid server and the user credentials match those of the a server admin.
+* /common-details/create?detailType="friendsOrChannels"&serverIdOrUname="tux"&selfPasswd="usersPassword"&friendUsernameOrChannelName="penny" - creates a random friendship/channel ID (friendship and channel IDs are interchangeable in the API), freindship/channel same for the friend username and self username if "friendUsernameOrChannelName" is a person's username. if it's actually a channel name, add the channel named with the nammed passed through "friendUsernameOrChannelName" to the server "serverIdOrUname" but only if it's a valid server and the user credentials match those of the a server admin.

 ### Server

-* /server/create?serverName="tux's igloo"&uname="tux"&passwd="sha256DecodedPassword" - Creates server with random server ID and server name of the serverName variable, sets the first admin in the admins dictionary to a username (tux) and a password (sha256DecodedPassword, as always this should be encoded on the server side, replacing sha256DecodedPassword with the deencoded password!)
+* /server/create?serverName="tux's igloo"&uname="tux"&passwd="usersPassword" - Creates server with random server ID and server name of the serverName variable, sets the first admin in the admins dictionary to a username (tux) and a password (usersPassword, as always this should be encoded on the server side, replacing usersPassword with the deencoded password!)